devops-vesi/zfaca_accessibility_training/exercise-instructions/other_best_practices.md

 ![Table Example](./images/table_other_best_practice.png)

 ---
-## 📝 Other Best Practice - Exercises
+## 📝 Other Best Practices - Exercises
 ### 🎯 Objectives

 Learn how to manage: